 WHAT IS THE PREHOSPITAL CARE PROGRAMME?

-King's College London Emergency Medicine Society (KCL EMS) is home to the KCL Prehospital Care Programme (PCP), where medical/nursing students can go on observation shifts with the London Ambulance Service and at King's College Hospital Emergency Department.
+King's College London Emergency Medicine Society (KCL EMS) is home to the KCL Prehospital Care Programme (PCP), where medical/nursing students can go on observation shifts with the London Ambulance Service.

 Paramedics from LAS have kindly mentored our students, introducing them to the world of Prehospital Medicine and Emergency Care.
 This has allowed the next generation of KCL doctors and nurses to experience real emergencies and to learn about and appreciate the discipline of Paramedic Science.
 Since the PCP has started, students have been to countless emergencies in London including stabbings, shootings, road traffic accidents, persons hit by trains, heart attacks, strokes, drug overdoses, cardiac arrests and even delivering babies!